Reference

 MethodPathPurpose

 POST/config/patchApply a JSON-Patch-style update to a single config key (used by the TUI's quick-edit panel).
-For full reloads, restart the gateway — see setup guardrail which restarts when needed.
+The gateway watches config.yaml and reconciles valid changes; set gateway.config_reload.mode: restart when a deployment should use a fresh process for substantive config edits.

 AI usage / discovery (AIBOM)